Bonsai Mary

 To do this, use a clean pair of scissors or pruning shears to cut off a section of stem with healthy leaves attached.
 Ensure that the cuttings are at least four inches in length with multiple leaves on each stem cutting and have some aerial roots if possible.

 Once you have obtained your desired number of stem cuttings, you can place them in individual pots filled with well-draining soil mixtures or sphagnum moss covered with clear plastic bags until they’re rooted sufficiently enough to be planted in pots permanently.
-Remember that while propagating your Anthurium Ravenii plants may be an exciting activity, it is best done during its active growing period – spring/summer – when there is plenty of energy for new growth.

 Anthurium Ravenii – Raven’s Anthurium Quick Care Overview